ajinkyakulkarni/contra/README.md

 # Contra #

-Contra is a a programming language that I written from scratch while I was writing my book
+Contra is a a programming language that I wrote from scratch while I was writing my book
 [Practical Interpreter Construction](https://leanpub.com/pic)